New from ACTIVE: Check out our latest products here

 6 Reasons Why You Should Use Cold Water for Laundry

 Cold water, by definition, refers to a water temperature between 60 to 80 degrees Fahrenheit (15 to 26 degrees Celcius).
-Generally speaking, anything below 60 will not be effective at washing your clothes.

-Anyway, here are a few reasons why you should switch to using cold water for laundry.
+Here are a few reasons why you should switch to using cold water for laundry.

 1. Cold Water Helps Prevent Stains